Your copywriter has come back to you with a first draft of your project and is asking for your feedback.

 Remember, the copy wasn’t written for you

-Any copy you’ve commissioned has been written for your audience — and their needs are different to yours.
+Even though you’ve commissioned the copy, it will have been written for your audience — and their needs and agenda will be different to yours.

 Read through the copy more than once